bhochhi/design-pattern-guide/README.md

 * _Rigidity_ The software is difficult to change.
 A small change causes cascade of subsequent changes.
 * _Fragility_ The software breaks in many places due to a single change.
 * _Immobility_ You can't use part of the code in other project because of involved risk and high effort.
+* _Viscosity of Environment_ Building, testing and other tasks take a long time.
+Therefore, these activities are not executed properly by everyone and technical debt is introduced.
+* _Needless Repetition_ Code contains lots of code duplication: exact code duplications or design duplicates(doing the same thing in a different way).
+Making a change to a duplicated of code is more expensive and more error-prone because the change has to be made in several places with the risk that one place is not changed accordingly.
+* _Opacity_ The code is hard to understand.
+Therefore, any change takes additional time to first reengineer the code and is more likely to result in defects due to not understanding the side effects.

 Lightening Thoughts